LINWEN607/congregate/README.md

-    generate-diff                           Generates HTML files containing the diff results of the migration map-users                               Maps staged user emails to emails defined in the user-provided user_map.csv obfuscate                               Obfuscate a secret or password that you want to manually update in the config.
+    generate-diff                           Generates HTML files containing the diff results of the migration map-users                               Maps staged user emails to emails defined in the user-provided user_map.csv obfuscate                               Obfuscate a secret or password that you want to manually update in the config. deobfuscate                             Deobfuscate a secret or password from the config. dump-database                           Dump all database collections to various JSON files reingest                                Reingest database dumps into mongo.
+Specify the asset type (users, groups, projects, teamcity, jenkins) clean-database                          Drop all collections in the congregate MongoDB database and rebuilds the structure toggle-maintenance-mode                 Reduce write operations to a minimum by blocking all external actions that change the internal state.
+Operational as of GitLab version 13.9
 ```

 #### Important Notes